gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-current.rst

    Example of a MATRIX motor curve.
 Notice the peak power output of 29 watts at 2950 RPM.

-A motor curve represents a motor at 12v (equivalent to setting the motor power to 1 in software) with various amounts of load applied to the axle.
+A motor curve represents a motor at 12 V (equivalent to setting the motor power to 1 in software) with various amounts of load applied to the axle.
 As you can see, the power output from the motor is not constant, instead rising until about 50% load, before falling again.
 This point at 50% load is called the **peak power output** of the motor, and is at a similar point (50% load) across all FTC legal motors.

 The varying power of a motor means that speed and torque output do not change linearly when more load is applied onto the axle.
 Counterintuitively, placing 50% stall load on a motor doesn't halve its speed, but will rather reduce it to slightly above 50% speed.
 Similarly, placing more then 50% load on a motor will cause the speed to fall faster then linearly.